AMWA-TV/ms-05-02/docs/Framework.md

 ### NcObject

 NcObject is the base abstract control class for any control class in the control model.
-Any other control class MUST be derived directly or indirectly from this class.
-Further explanations are provided in a dedicated [NcObject](NcObject.md) section.
+Further explanations and normative references are provided in a dedicated [NcObject](NcObject.md) section.

 ```typescript
 // NcObject class descriptor